MWelHeb/empirical_eyes/Data_Science_Projects.md

 confirmed_cn = confirmed_cn.reset_index()
 confirmed_cn = confirmed_cn.drop(columns=['Lat', 'Long'])
 ```
 After this various caluculations are being conducted.
 For example based on the available cumulative infections the value of daily new infections needs to be derived.
 Addionally  for the purpose of getting a better view on the development of new infections it make sense to calculate moving averages for different time periods (e.g. 7 days, 14 days, etc.).
 Also this section aims to calculate for each country the cluster affiliation on the typical bell shaped curve of new infections.
-Looking at such a curve I started of with defining 6 clusters as follows:
+Looking at such a curve I somehow started of with *visually* defining 6 clusters as follows:

 - Cluster 0: Current cumulative Covid19 infections are still very low
 - Cluster 1: Increasing new daily Covid19 infections